dOrgTech/Ecosystem/scenario-specs/9-support-anon-users.md

 ## Description
 TODO: High level description.
 * Support users as anonymous individuals with only an on-chain identity.
-  * These users would have limited abilities within the dOrg (can't sign legal documents that are indented to be enforced off-chain).
+  * These users would have limited abilities within the DAO (can't sign legal documents that are indented to be enforced off-chain).

 ## Motivation
 TODO: Explain the motivation behind enabling this scenario.

-## Examples
+## Example Scenarios
 TODO: Show a few different examples of what this scenario might look like.

 ## Supporting Data